-- 1. I am directed by the Minister for Finance to announce a confined competition for the selection of up to twenty candidates to participate in a Masters Programme in Public Policy Analysis.
-Upon successful completion of the programme, candidates will be appointed as Assistant Principals and will work in public policy analysis. - 2.
-The programme will be a two year fulltime programme involving academic study and projects in public policy evaluation.
-Successful completion of the programme will result in the award of an NUI accredited MSc Econ. in Public Policy Analysis.
-An outline of the programme is attached at Appendix A.
+- 1. I am directed by the Minister for Finance to announce a confined competition for the selection of candidates1 at Assistant Principal (AP) or equivalent grades to participate in a Masters Programme in Public Policy Analysis.
+Upon successful completion of the programme, candidates will be assigned to work in public policy analysis.
+The competition will be run by the Public Appointments Service. - 2.
+The programme is a two year fulltime programme involving academic study and projects in public policy evaluation.
+Successful completion of the programme will result in the award of an NUI accredited M.Econ.Sc. in Public Policy Analysis.
+An outline of the programme is attached at Appendix A. - 3.
+The programme beginning in Autumn 2005 will also involve participants currently at HEO/AO or equivalent level.
+Circular 17/2005 sets out the arrangements in relation to participation by those grades